mikepfrank/GLaDOS/README.md

 intentionality by giving it access to an environment that is sufficiently rich and powerful?

-At this point, GLaDOS is merely an experiment, an experiment with perhaps a rather questionable likelihood of success.
+At this point, GladOS is merely an experiment, an experiment with perhaps a rather questionable likelihood of success.

 ## Language

-GlaDOS is implemented in Python 3.
+GladOS is implemented in Python 3.
 (More specifically, development was begun under Python version 3.6.12, and continued later under version 3.8.5.